|Mom and The Cottonwood|

 In the course of years she has borne other afflictions, including the loss of some of her sight.
 Like the limb-shorn tree, time has taken its toll, but they remain unbeaten.
 Like the tree she reaches heavenward.
 Someday I'll go back to the farm and she won't be there.
 But if the cottonwood still stands, I will listen to its leaves and think of its friend, my mother.― John Riedell

 The view of the cottonwood tree from inside the house where my mother lived.
 You can see the gravel road, the lane into the yard., and the building on the left, the grain bin.
-The picture on the left shows the "hand" better, but the one that bends downward seems somewhat obscured and appears to have lost some of its limb.

 My mother died the night of February 5th, 1980, when a fire broke out in a